Grayvox/Grayvox/README.md

 **I'm Grayvox - or Gray for short.
 I make computer stuff.**

-- 🤔 Inventor of the JOAT terminology (though it's free for anyone to use)
+- 🤔 "JOAT" Terminology Enthusiast
 - 🔨 Maker of internet stuff, games, and software.
 I'm not perfect and you shouldn't be either.
 - 🤷 Will eventually have a career title to put here... hopefully